JOliver23/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a js library that has the functionality of a framework.
+Specifically solves the problem of efficient data rendering of components instead of refreshing the entire page due to a change in data.
+The FB example of updating the feed by rendering a post component w/o rerendering the entire page.

 1. Describe component state.

+State is an object that causes how a component renders to the DOM.

 1. Describe props.

+Props are properties of data being passed through different components of a page. props determine what data is accessible to components lower in the tree like DOM structure.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are just that, unintended actions caused from the rendering of the component to the DOM.
+We use a useEffect() hook to tell the component to rerender when there is a change in state or specific props.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.